datadotworld/dw-redshift-connector/README.md

 Simply deploy it multiple times and specify what tables go where by configuring the catalogs accordingly.

-The same admin dataset can be used for all the data datasets.
+The same configuration dataset can be used for all of your data datasets.

 ### Incremental Updates

-Not yet implemented.
+Coming soon.

 ### Config Vars